 Skills for Safer Living (SfSL)

-Are you or someone you care about between the ages of 12 and 24 and struggling with suicidal thoughts or suicide attempts?
 Skills for Safer Living is a 4-week psychoeducational group designed to help youth and young adults make sense of what they’re experiencing and learn practical, life-saving skills to stay safe.

 We also offer a separate group for your support person/people (anyone aged 18+ who supports you) to provide them with the knowledge and skills to learn how they can show up for you when you need it.
 While it’s encouraged that both young people and their support person take part, participation is flexible - each can attend independently of one another.

-Eligibility criteria:
+Eligibility Criteria:

 This program may be the right fit for you if:

-• You are 18+ and are a support person for a youth or young person with experiences of suicidal ideation and/or have made a suicide attempt.
+You are 18+ and are a support person for a youth or young person with experiences of suicidal ideation and/or have made a suicide attempt

-Cycle and session format:
+Cycle and Session Format:

 Groups run in 4-week cycles, and participants meet weekly for a 90-minute session.

-Youth/ young people and their support person do not both need to participate in the program but it is highly recommended.
+Youth/young people and their support person do not both need to participate in the program, but it is highly recommended.

 Modality:

 In-person and virtual cycles are offered, depending on location.
-See below.

 Facilitation:

-Each group is co-facilitated by Skills for Safer Living Facilitators: An Allied Health Professional Facilitator and a Peer Facilitator.
+Each group is co-facilitated by Skills for Safer Living Facilitators: An Allied Health Professional Facilitator, and a Peer Facilitator.

 Cost:

-Week 1
+Week

 • Creating a climate of safety